Transgender rights in the United States: Sports

 Map of state laws which ban transgender athletes from participating in the sport of their gender identity, as of June 2025:

-27 U.S. States have banned transgender people from sports under their gender identity in various capacities.
-These states include Alabama, Arizona, Arkansas, Florida, Georgia, Idaho,' Indiana, Iowa, Kansas, Kentucky, Louisiana, Mississippi, Missouri Montana, Nebraska New Hampshire, North Carolina, North Dakota, Ohio, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, West Virginia, and Wyoming.
-The passage of legislation against transgender youth has seen increases in calls to Trans Lifeline, a suicide crisis hotline run by and for transgender people.
+27 U.S. states have banned transgender people from sports under their gender identity in various capacities.
+These states include Alabama, Arizona, Arkansas, Florida, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Mississippi, Missouri Montana, Nebraska New Hampshire, North Carolina, North Dakota, Ohio, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, West Virginia, and Wyoming.
 Some of these bans only apply to school sports and some only apply to transgender women, but not transgender men.

 In Oklahoma, all students who wish to play sports must submit a notarized affidavit of biological sex assigned at birth, under penalty of perjury.

 In August 2022, USA Cycling, citing new regulations on trans athletes, retroactively stripped trans woman Leia Genis of her silver medal earned at the Track National Championships that had taken place in 2022.

 Transgender rights organizations have argued that these discriminatory laws are not about protecting women's sports, but rather are attempts to "undermine the existence of transgender people."
 Transgender advocates have commented that hormone replacement therapy and testosterone suppression reduces muscle mass and physical strength in transgender women, reducing the possibility of a competitive advantage.
 Transgender inclusion in sports is supported by the Women's Sports Foundation, the Women's National Basketball Players Association (WNBPA), the National Women's Law Center, and Athlete Ally, as well as United States Women's National Soccer Team Captain Megan Rapinoe, tennis legend Billie Jean King, WNBA Minnesota Lynx coach Cheryl Reeve, and WNBA star Candace Parker.

-The US Department of Education said in 2021 that transgender students are protected under Title IX.